Destination-SPACE/Weather-Station/README.md

 Your weather station is now fully wired and ready to be programmed.
 In the next step we will upload code to your weather station

 ## Step 3: Programming
 One of the benefits of using a XIAO as our microcontroller is that is supports a bootloader where you can drag and drop pre-compiled scripts onto it directly through your file manager like a flash drive!
 This makes getting started with the XIAO simple and can easily be done on Windows, Mac, and Chrome systems.
+In order to upload pre-compiled code to your XIAO you need to first put it in bootloader mode.

+### Entering Bootloader Mode
-In order to upload pre-compiled code to your XIAO you need to first put it in bootloader mode you must short the reset pins twice in succession as shown in the GIF below.
-Shorting the reset pins once will reset the XIAO, starting the code from the begining.
+To enter bootloader mode begin by connecting your weather to your computer using your USB-C cable.
+Next you must short the reset pins twice in succession as shown in the GIF below.
+Only shorting the reset pins once will reset the XIAO, starting the code from the begining.

 ### Insert GIF of XIAO bootloader

+### Uploading Files to  the XIAO

+Once your enter bootloader mode on your XIAO a window should open on your computer showing the file directory of your XIAO.
+To upload a script to your XIAO simply drag and drop a UF2 (USB Flashing Format) file into the XIAOs directory as shown in the GIF below.
+The flashdrive provided with your kits contains the UF2 file needed for this camp.
+Once the file is uploaded to your XIAO the window will close and the script will run on your weather station.

+### Insert GIF of XIAO uploading

+That is all that is needed to program your weather station.
+If you would like to change the code to a different UF2 file follow the steps above.
+More up to date files can be found **here**.
+Additionally if you would like to upload Arduino .ino files to your XIAO follow the instructions **here**.

+## Step 4: Collecting Data
+Next is the fun part where we collect data and run different experiments.
+We will begin by inserting the microSD card into the microSD card module on your weather station.
+This is a nessisary step that must be completed **before** your weather station is connected to power.

+### Inserting the MicroSD Card
+To insert the microSD card begin by orientating it to where the contacts are facing down and away from you.
+Then insert the card into the slot.
+The microSD card will only go in about halfway.
+Once the card is inserted the batteries can be connected.
+See the image below.

+### Insert image of microSD card in module

+### Connecting Battery Case

+The battery case is used to power the weather station when it is not connected to your computer.
+Begin by inserting your batteries in the correct orientation shown below.
+To connect the batteries to your weather station take the 1.25mm JST connector on your weather station and insert it into the matching JST receptacle.
+It should only connect in one direction.
+Take care when handling the JST connectors as to not damage the connections to the battery case or the XIAO.
+Once your batteries are connected to your weather station you should notice that the OLED display lights up and begins displaying the data being collected.